The NCCMH run a number of quality improvement programmes around mental health patient safety.

-Our MHSIP team engages with trusts along with NHSI and CQC regional teams to co-produce a safety improvement plan which: identifies the safety priorities and assets in the trust, the support that NHSI and the MHSIP will provide and the respective responsibilities of NHSI, the MHSIP and the Trust in that plan.
+Our MHSIP team engaged with trusts, along with NHS Improvement and Care Quality Commission regional teams, to co-produce a safety improvement plan which: identified the safety priorities and assets in the trust, the support that NHSI and the MHSIP could provide and the respective responsibilities of NHSI, the MHSIP and the Trust in that plan.

 - MHSIP Driver Diagram (png)

 If you have any queries about the programme, please email us.

 Programme end date: This programme ended in March 2020.

 The Reducing Restrictive Practice collaborative gave ward-level teams the chance to work with leading mental health QI experts and our QI coaches, and to share learning with other teams in this area.

 For further information on the programme as well as links to resources, please visit the Reducing Restrictive Practice page.

 Unfortunately, due to the Covid-19 pandemic, it was not possible to hold the final learning set in April 2020.
 As a result, we will be hosting a final virtual event for wards who took part in the project to reflect on their learning and celebrate the work they’ve done.
 The event will take place on 10 September 2020 and wards will receive information from their QI coaches on how to attend.